Skip to main content

 tip

 This guide is EVM-compatible.
-If you want to deploy your agent on another chain, pick another EVM-compatible chain (e.g., Optimism, Arbitrum, etc.) and update the wallet and RPC URL's accordingly.
+If you want to deploy your token on another chain, pick another EVM-compatible chain (e.g., Optimism, Arbitrum, etc.) and update the wallet and RPC URL's accordingly.
 You can also add the Chain Prism add-on to your endpoint so you can access multiple blockchain RPC URLs within the same endpoint.

 Project Prerequisite: Get ETH from QuickNode Multi-Chain Faucet